ibm-cloud-docs/connected-trade-platform/white-paper.md

 {: #title}
 {: #white-paper}

-This white paper starts with an overview of the trade finance industry, its market potential and the challenges that it is currently plagued by.
-The white paper then introduces IBM's proposed solution to alleviate aforementioned challenges and how the solution can accelerate the modernization and digitization of the trade finance industry
+This white paper starts with an overview of the trade finance industry, its market potential and current challenges.
+The white paper then introduces IBM's proposed solution to address those challenges and how the solution can accelerate the modernization and digitization of the trade finance industry
 {: shortdesc}

 ## Trade Finance Overview
 {: #trade-finance-overview}

-Trade Finance represents financial products and services that facilitate domestic and international trade activities between buyers and sellers aiming to mitigate performance and payment risks while improving cash flows.
+Trade finance represents financial products and services that facilitate domestic and international trade activities between buyers and sellers aiming to mitigate performance and payment risks while improving cash flows.
 This is a global industry with a diverse ecosystem of participants such as:

 - Buyers
 - Suppliers
+- Logistics firms
-- Logistics and Financial Providers
+- Financial service providers
 - Government Entities dealing with tax collection, border security and regulatory aspects
 - International organizations such as
     - WCO